Libyans slow to vote for new parliament in test for transition

 Divisions need to be bridged between Libya's west, once favoured by Gaddafi, and the neglected east where many demand autonomy and a greater share of the nation's oil wealth.

-(Additional reporting by Feras Bosalum and Ahmed Elumami; Writing by Ulf Laessing annd Patrick Markey; Editing by Andrew Roche and Robin Pomeroy)
+(Additional reporting by Feras Bosalum and Ahmed Elumami; Writing by Ulf Laessing annd Patrick Markey; Editing by Andrew Roche)